ICIJ/es-translator/docs/index.md

 Options:
-  -u, --url TEXT                  Elastichsearch URL -i, --index TEXT                Elastichsearch Index  [required] -r, --interpreter TEXT          Interpreter to use to perform the
+  -u, --url TEXT                  Elastichsearch URL -i, --index TEXT                Elastichsearch Index -r, --interpreter TEXT          Interpreter to use to perform the
                                   translation
   -s, --source-language TEXT      Source language to translate from